smithcommajoseph/rendr-cli/README.md

 ### Creating a Rendr App
-The 'rendr new' command creates a new Rendr application with a default directory structure and configuration relative to the directory you are executing the command from.
+The `rendr new` command creates a new Rendr application with a default directory structure and configuration relative to the directory you are executing the command from.

 For example:

     rendr new APPNAME

-This generates a skeletal Rendr installation in <current path>/APPNAME.
+This generates a skeletal Rendr installation in `<current path>/APPNAME`.

 ### Generating Models:
-By default, generating a model will provide you a bare-bones scaffolded model file containing empty values for your url and idAttrubutes keys.
+By default, generating a model will provide you a bare-bones scaffolded model file containing empty values for your `url` and `idAttrubutes` keys.

 For example:

     rendr generate model MODELNAME

-This generates a nearly empty model at APPNAME/app/models/MODELNAME
+This generates a nearly empty model at `APPNAME/app/models/MODELNAME`

-You may make the model more useful by optionally passing the '--url', '--idAttrubute', or '--apiHost' flags.
+You may make the model more useful by optionally passing the `--url`, `--idAttrubute`, or `--apiHost` flags.
 These flagnames match exactly the resulting keys, and values, that are produced in the generated model.

 ### Generating Views:
 Views will automatically generate the associated controllers + templates directories/files

-If you wish to add more actions to your view, beyond the default 'index' action you may pass additional arguments to the generator like so
+If you wish to add more actions to your view, beyond the default `index` action you may pass additional arguments to the generator like so

 For example:

     $ rendr generate view VIEWNAME action1 action2 action3

-Will generate the action1, action2, and action3 view files in the APPNAME/app/views/VIEWNAME
+Will generate the `action1`, `action2`, and `action3` view files in the `APPNAME/app/views/VIEWNAME` directory.
-directory.
-It will also generate the corresponding controller APPNAME/app/controllers/VIEWNAME And templates for action1, action2, and action3 in the APPNAME/app/templates/VIEWNAME directory.
+It will also generate the corresponding controller `APPNAME/app/controllers/VIEWNAME` And templates for `action1`, `action2`, and `action3` in the `APPNAME/app/templates/VIEWNAME` directory.

 Additionally, when called from the command-line

-    rendr g view
+    rendr generate view

   and

-    rendr g controller
+    rendr generate controller

-are functionaly the same, 'controller' is provided as a convience
+are functionaly the same, `controller` is provided as a convience

 ### File Structure